 Religion

-Since the Dim Ages, people across Trid have looked to the heavens for clues to understanding the meaning of existence and their role within it.
-The earliest mythologies, even those of disparate cultures, recognised the core conflict between Order and Disorder.
-The remote planet Hieron, detached but ever watchful, became the heavenly icon of Law, while Chaos was assigned to the swift red planet Aerchus.
+Since the Dim Ages, people across Trid have looked to the heavens for clues to the meaning of existence and their role within it.
+Early cultures understood very little of the natural world around them and so invented spirits to appease for benefit or to blame for misfortune.
+These ancient mythologies, even those of disparate cultures, recognised the fundamental conflict between Order and Disorder, assigning these forces to the most prominent objects in the sky.
+The remote planet Hieron, distant but ever-watchful, became the heavenly icon of Law, while Chaos was assigned to the swift red planet Aerchus.
 People believed reclusive Vincula represented balance between them, and that Trid was the nexus of all three.
+The stars around them, arranged in constellations or alone in the Ether, came to represent the spirits that mortals ascribed to the natural world.
+As cultures evolved, these spirits evolved to godhood.

 Local Gods